China data show uneven economic recovery, policy dilemma

 Excess capacity would appear to remain ample, given Saturday's producer price data that showed prices at the factory gate remained in deflation in February, falling at the same 1.6 percent rate year-on-year as they did in January.

-Though a 0.2 percent month on month rise in producer prices offer some sign that demand for Chinese goods is stabilising.
+Though a 0.2 percent month on month rise in producer prices offer some sign that demand for Chinese goods is stabilizing.

 The picture for foreign demand, however, remains uncertain, despite a 21.8 percent surge in February exports versus a year ago that was reported on Friday.